Skip to main content

 Set up a Data Source Name (DSN)

-We recommend setting up a DSN for the database if you're running the extractor against an ODBC source on Windows.
-Then, the Windows DSN system handles password storage instead of keeping it in the configuration file or as an environment variable.
+We recommend setting up a DSN for the database if you’re running the extractor against an ODBC source on Windows.
+The Windows DSN system handles password storage instead of keeping it in the configuration file or as an environment variable.
 In addition, the connection strings will be less complex.

 Add ODBC driver